Yamil J. Colón, Ph.D. - Principal Investigator

 My research focuses on artificial Intelligence and molecular modeling of materials for the biodetection of biomarkers for diagnosis and material screening for electronic sensors

-BSc, Chemical and Petroleum Engineering, University of Lagos, Nigeria
+BSc in Chemical and Petroleum Engineering, University of Lagos, Nigeria

 Ashiat Bakare